IamPekka058/py-winbio/README.md

 # py-winbio

-Python wrapper for the WINBIO API from Windows.
+Python wrapper for the WINBIO API of Windows.
 You can use py-winbio for biometric authentications supported by Windows.

 ### IMPORTANT NOTE
-#### **This library only works with Windows.**
+#### **This library only works with/on Windows.**

 *For biometric authentication on macOS use [Touch ID by lukaskollmer](https://github.com/lukaskollmer/python-touch-id/)*
 #### Requirements
-Windows 7 or higher
+Windows 7 or later

 ## Getting started
 First, you have to install the ``` py-winbio ``` library.